Vitamins and Minerals: Low Iodine Diet

 - Iodized salt, sea salt, and any foods that have iodized salt and sea salt.
 Some food items that may contain iodized salt or sea salt include: chips, crackers, pretzels, ketchup, bottled salad dressing, bouillon cubes, frozen dinners, canned vegetables, packaged dinners, and seasonings with salt added.

-- Seafood such as: fresh and salt-water fish, shellfish, seaweed, kelp.
+- Seafood such as: fresh and salt-water fish, shellfish, and sushi.

 - Dairy products of any kind (milk, cheese, cream, yogurt, butter, ice cream).

 - Egg yolks or whole eggs or foods made with egg yolks or whole eggs.

 - Cured and corned foods such as: ham, corned beef, sausage, lunch meats, sauerkraut, pickles.

 - Bread products which contain iodate dough conditioners.